C R G CRG Reports Exterior Engine 1967 Model ID

 L48 - HP, L35 - JU, L34 - KA, L78 - KC, L89 - KE

 In 1970, engine application codes changed from a 2 digit to a 3 digit code by adding a prefix letter to the code.
 The prefix letter for passenger cars was C and the prefix letter for trucks was T. For example, the 1969 JF engine code became CJF in 1970.
-This change generally did not affect 1969 Camaros, but a few very late 396 cars have been observed with the 1970-style engine codes.
+This change did affect late 1969 SS396 Camaros (but no other 69 Camaro model).
+Per the Sep-Oct 1969 Chevrolet Service News, these big-blocks with the 1970-style engine codes actually are 402 cubic inch engines.
+This was simply a .030 overbore of the 396 block.
+All advertising and sales literature still referred to the 402 engine as the 396.

 Block Casting Numbers